All Episodes

 That's correct.

-I was concerned about who he would put in there as FBI director because he had expressed uh antipathy for the FBI for the director.
+I was concerned about who he would put in there as FBI director because he had expressed antipathy for the FBI, for the director, and was going to stay there and make sure that he couldn't replace me.

-Free told us that way back in 1993, after the World Trade Center, the first one uh bombing, he realized the U.S. was in a global war with terrorists, but then after Al Qaeda terrorists blew a hole in the USS coal and demolished uh two U.S. embassies in East Africa, and America did a little to retaliate, free writes how frustrated that made him because he believes that not retaliating only encouraged more attacks.
+But then, after al-Qaeda terrorists blew a hole in the USS Cole and demolished two U.S. embassies in East Africa, and America did a little to retaliate, Free writes how frustrated that made him because he believes that not retaliating only encouraged more attacks.

-Um you write, America seemed like a lumbering giant.
+You write, America seemed like a lumbering giant.

-Those are your words, stumbling around with a sign on its back reading kick me.
+Those are your words, stumbling around with a sign on its back reading, kick me.

-The East African bombings, the attempted assassination of President Bush, former President Bush, by the Iraqi intelligence service.
+USS Cole, the East African bombings, the attempted assassination of President Bush, former President Bush, by the Iraqi intelligence service.

 What was our response to that?

-So we were targeting the custodial staff and not the agents who had uh tried to kill the president, former president of the United States.
+So we were targeting the custodial staff and not the agents who had tried to kill the president, former president of the United States.

-We lacked the political will, the spine to take military action against our enemies.
+We lacked the political will, the spine, to take military action against our enemies.

 It was obvious for years that that's what our position had been.

-So today on the Today Show, uh they they circle the wagons uh and they went and got uh Joe Lockhart, who used to run the uh carry campaign, and this is one of his reactions to the charges Louis Free makes.
+So today on the Today Show, they circled the wagons and they went and got Joe Lockhart, who used to run the Kerry campaign.

 He spent a lot of his time chasing political rumors and political scandals when there were real issues like the FBI computer system, the crime wag, and the real terrorist threat.

-Hey, Joe, the real terrorist, that's what he's talking about.
+Hey, Joe, the real terrorist?

-What do you mean the real terrorist threat?
+What do you mean, the real terrorist threat?

 We all know what the real terrorist threat was.